Flour milling is a dry process that produces negligible emissions

 - Productive use of co-products

-The aim of the IPPC Directive is to prevent or reduce pollution of the atmosphere, water or soil to ensure high levels of environmental protection.
-It was set up by the European Commission in 1996 and applies to all countries in the EU.
+The aim of the Industrial Emissions Directive is to prevent or reduce pollution of the atmosphere, water or soil to ensure high levels of environmental protection.
 This Directive requires mills - like any other industrial or agricultural activities - producing over 300t/day to obtain a permit from their national Environment Agency.
 To be issued with a permit certain environmental conditions must be met, which therefore requires companies to be responsible for reducing and preventing pollution they may cause.
 Without this permit, the concerned sites will not be allowed to operate.

 BREF (Best available techniques Reference Document)

-The European Flour Millers have been contributing to the drafting of the Best Available Techniques Reference document (BREF) for the food industry.
+The permit conditions including emission limit values must be based on the Best Available Techniques (BAT).
+European Flour Millers have been contributing to the elaboration of the Best Available Techniques Reference document (BREF) for the food industry.
 BREFs are the basis on which Member States can set emission limit values.
 These values are to be part of the environmental permit granted to industrial installations as a license to operate.